How to Get the Most Out of Digital Upskilling

 - Codecademy is an interactive platform that offers classes in 12 different programming languages.
 With Codecademy, you won’t just be taking notes – you’ll be practicing your technical skills!

 Using a website builder is a great opportunity to test your growing comfort level with coding.
 Because you don’t need to know any code to use a website builder, you can build a practice website before you start learning, and then gradually start tinkering with the code as you go.
-We’ve already ranked the top 10 best website builders of 2020, all but one of which offer free trials or free plans – you can start practicing whenever you want!
+We’ve already ranked the top 10 best website builders, all but one of which offer free trials or free plans – you can start practicing whenever you want!

 In the age of the internet, it’s never been easier to set yourself apart from the competition by learning something new.
 To recap, these are our top 4 tech skills to explore: